 Imagine that you are a brand new ESL teacher.
-You sent your CV literally everywhere and now you just wait.
+You sent your CV everywhere, and now you wait.
 Finally, it happens!
 You got a job interview.
-You go to the academy full of energy and hope, but…it’s nothing like what you had imagined.
+You go to the academy full of energy and hope, but it’s nothing like what you had imagined.
 Sounds familiar?

-As a first part of becoming a freelancer, I decided that I will look for a part-time job only to support myself during my transition process.
-I sent a bunch of CVs and I got a call!
-I went for a job interview and…a disaster!
-In my whole life, I’ve been to many job interviews and only twice I felt like I don’t want to be associated with the company.
+As the first part of becoming a freelancer, I decided to look for a part-time job only to support myself during my transition process.
+I sent my CV to different places and got a call!
+I went for a job interview and a true disaster happened!
+I’ve been to many job interviews before and only twice I felt like I didn’t want to be associated with the company.
 This was one of those times.
 In a way, I am very thankful for this experience because it inspired me to write a set of red flags that you should be aware of when you enter this field.

 I present you with a list of red flags that raise my guard and give me a general bad feeling.
 Feel free to share your stories with me!
 There’s nothing better than a good bad job interview story!

 Asking someone about their age is a little bit strange.
 I used to have my date of birth on my CV, but I removed it, as I don’t think it’s relevant to the teaching job.
 My age shouldn’t decide whether I am fit for this position or not.
 It was one of the first questions I was asked in my last job interview, and I immediately sensed that there was something not right.
 The reason an employer may want to know your age is to assess your young years without any commitments such as family or children (in my opinion).